aktayubrio/futuristic-triceratops-94830/content/pages/posts/how-to-become-a-professional-trader.md

 >
 > It is a classic old saying that while you invest always remember that Rome was not built in a day and
 > while you trade always remember that Hiroshima was destroyed in a day.
 No matter how good a
-> setup is stop-loss is a must in addition to that never risk 2% of you capital in a single trade.
+> setup is stop-loss is a must in addition to that never risk 2% of your capital in a single trade.
 > Moreover if you are not able to understand the market movement at any trading day the best
 > thing to do is stay away from the screen.
 Always remember ‘choosing not to trade is also a trade’.
 >